nextbreakpoint/flink-client/README.md

 ## How to get the binaries

-The library is available in Maven Central Repository, Bintray, and GitHub.
+The library is available in Maven Central Repository, and GitHub.

 If you are using Maven, add this dependency to your POM:

     <dependency>
         <groupId>com.nextbreakpoint</groupId>
         <artifactId>com.nextbreakpoint.flinkclient</artifactId>
-        <version>1.0.3</version>
+        <version>1.0.4</version>
     </dependency>

+## How to generate the code

+Generate the code from the [OpenAPI specification](https://github.com/nextbreakpoint/flink-client/blob/master/flink-openapi.yaml) using Maven:

+    mvn clean compile

 ## How to build the library